How to the Write Swarthmore College Essay 2016-2017

-Beginning with its founding as one of the nation’s earliest coeducational institutions of higher learning, Swarthmore College has long and rich tradition of academic excellence.
-Founded in 1864, Swarthmore is often ranked among the country’s top three liberal arts colleges top three liberal arts colleges, and with good reason.
+Beginning with its founding as one of the nation’s earliest coeducational institutions of higher learning, Swarthmore College has a long and rich tradition of academic excellence.
+Founded in 1864, Swarthmore is often ranked among the country’s top three liberal arts colleges, and with good reason.
 Small class sizes, extensive course offerings, and excellent research opportunities make this Pennsylvania school a top choice for many students every year.

 Swarthmore College has an undergraduate population of approximately 1,581 students and approximately 178 faculty members.
-That makes for an extremely impressive student to faculty ratio of 8:1, which means that Swarthmore students benefit from direct access to top academic minds and enjoy intimate, personal classroom settings.
+That makes for an extremely impressive student-to-faculty ratio of 8:1, which means that students benefit from direct access to top academic minds and enjoy intimate, personal classroom settings.

 However, Swarthmore’s size certainly does not impact the range of its offerings.
 This college offers 40 different courses of study, and is notably one of the few liberal arts colleges with an engineering program.
 Swarthmore also boasts a robust course catalog, from which students can choose from over 600 courses.

 Considering Swarthmore’s strong academic offerings, it comes as no surprise that many students choose to continue their education after graduation.
-In fact, approximately 90% of Swarthmore grads eventually attend a graduate or professional school, further giving credit to Swarthmore’s reputation as a deeply intellectual institution.
+In fact, approximately 90% of grads eventually attend a graduate or professional school, further giving credit to the school’s reputation as a deeply intellectual institution.

 Though Swarthmore is largely renowned for its academics, the campus culture is also extremely rich and exciting.
-Students can choose from over one hundred extracurricular organizations, including Swarthmore’s award winning Mock Trial team and its several a capella groups.
+Students can choose from over one hundred extracurricular organizations, including the award-winning Mock Trial team and its several a cappella groups.
 Greek life has a small but still notable presence on this campus, limited to one sorority and two fraternities.

 Swarthmore’s strengths make it a top choice for many applicants every year.
 According to the most recently available data, approximately 7,818 students sought admission to the Swarthmore Class of 2019.
 Of those, approximately 976, or 12 percent, were admitted.